1930s/amazon-offers-scraper/README.md

 # Amazon Offers Scraper

-This library scrapes available offers off of Amazon product page offers list.
+This library scrapes available offers off of an Amazon product page offers list.
 This use to be part of Amazon's API but was deprecated years ago, so this library was born.

 Must use amazon offers page, such as: "https://www.amazon.ca/gp/offer-listing/ASIN-HERE/"